 Examples Of Accidents You Could Sue A Business For

 Both their workers and members of the public could be injured in an accident if businesses fail to take the necessary steps to protect them.
-Examples of how you could be injured as a result of a business’ failure to uphold its duty of care include:
+Examples of how you could be injured as a result of a business’s failure to uphold its duty of care include:

 - You and a colleague were using a forklift truck to move goods in a warehouse.
-Your employer had provided inadequate training yet instructed you and your colleague to use the truck regardless.
+Your employer had provided inadequate training, yet instructed you and your colleague to use the truck regardless.
 Your colleague failed to stop the forklift, running you over and causing serious injury to both of your legs.

 - When entering a shop, the sign above the door came free from its mountings and hit you in the side of the head.
-The business was aware of the faulty sign yet had not repaired the sign or removed it altogether.
+The business was aware of the faulty sign but had not repaired the sign or removed it altogether.
 You suffered a substantial head injury in the accident.

 The above scenarios are just two examples of how a business can fail to uphold its duty of care.
 To find out how to sue a business in your particular circumstances, contact an advisor via the details given above.